microsoft/playwright/docs/src/locators.md

 await Expect(page.GetByTitle("Issues count")).toHaveText("25 issues");
 ```

-:::tip When to use title locators
+:::note When to use title locators
 Use this locator when your element has the `title` attribute.
 :::